teaching philosophy

 In a field of practitioners, there is a need for exploration of the program philosophy, assessment protocol and overall leadership development model, and how those three concepts converge to adequately train student staff members.
 Because resident assistant training includes human resource, student development and student learning components, in order to adequately assess the program’s effectiveness, vitality and growth, one must employ a multi-tier and diverse approach to assessing and understanding the overall training’s solvency.

 The role that black professionals have occupied in the administrative fields has both a unique and contradictory narrative.
 This narrative, very often ignored, or focused solely on the student experience, requires additional research and investigation.
-Because this is a relatively young vein of study, with less than 30 years of limited and isolated inquiry, there is a need on both a practitioner and scholastic level for a more in-depth exploration of this experience, and how it both contributes and defines the student learning and residential experience at institutions of higher learning.
+Because this is a relatively young vein of study, with less than 50 years of limited and isolated inquiry, there is a need on both a practitioner and scholastic level for a more in-depth exploration of this experience, and how it both contributes and defines the student learning and overall experience at institutions of higher learning.

 jedi* statement